Velykinė žvakė "Šaltibaščiai"

 1. Live greenery instead of artificial decorations

 Instead of buying plastic bunnies and shiny artificial flowers, look around you.
-Nature is already waking up in early April – willows (willow branches with "catkins"), birch branches with their first buds, daffodils, and hyacinths.
-Place a few blooming stems in a small vase or glass jar and put them in the center of the table.
-Live flowers smell fragrant, change, and create that spring mood that no artificial decoration can replace.
+In early April, nature is already awakening – willows are blooming, birch branches are adorned with their first buds, daffodils and hyacinths are unfurling.
+Place a few blooming stems in a small vase or glass container and set it in the center of the table.
+Live flowers smell, change, and create that spring mood that no artificial decoration can replace.

 If you have moss – even better.
 Moss laid out on a flat plate or in a wooden box with a few Easter eggs on top will look like a small spring nest.